dsas/vividmono/readme.txt

 === vividmono ===
 Contributors: Dean Sas
-Requires at least: 6.5
+Requires at least: 6.6
-Tested up to: 6.5
+Tested up to: 6.6
 Requires PHP: 5.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Some stuff
+VividMono is designed to be a clean and simple theme for personal blogging.
+It features a monochrome palette with a variety of style variations each adding a burst of vivid colour to bring your blog to life.

 == Changelog ==